Empire State Building

 Visitors can purchase a prerecorded audio tour for an additional fee.
 The New York Skyride is a separate attraction that operates from 8am - 10pm daily.

 Rates shown are for the 86th floor observatory only.
 Tickets can be purchased in advance, which will shorten waiting time and is recommended.
 Purchasing tickets online incurs a surcharge.
-102nd floor observatory tickets are sold only upon arrival to the Empire State Building, for an additional $15.00.
+102nd floor observatory tickets cost about $17.00 in addition to the 86th Floor rates.

 Group Reservations: Just a day or so ahead.